qin-coder/MoneymanagerFullCode/README.md

 2. **Application Layer (Backend)**
    - Spring Boot for application logic and API endpoints
    - Spring Security with JWT for authentication & authorization
-   - Scheduled tasks for daily email reminders
+   - Scheduled tasks for daily reminders
-   - Email service for notifications & transaction exports

 3. **Data Layer**
    - MySQL as the primary relational database